 System Reliability Modeling Datasets 2024

-This page lists system reliability modeling datasets used by Energy Division to model the CAISO balancing area electric system, typically in support of the Resource Adequacy (RA) and Integrated Resource Plan (IRP) proceedings, as well as the Avoided Cost Calculator.
+This page lists system reliability modeling datasets used by Energy Division to model the CAISO balancing area electric system along with the rest of California and neighboring regions of the WECC.
+This modeling supports the Resource Adequacy (RA) and Integrated Resource Plan (IRP) proceedings, as well as the Aliso Canyon Investigation and the Avoided Cost Calculator.
 The prior version of this webpage is here: System Reliability Modeling Datasets 2023.

 All data were exported from the “Strategic Energy & Risk Valuation Model” (SERVM), a probabilistic system reliability and production cost model developed by Astrapé Consulting.
 In the first half of 2024, Energy Division performed a major input update of SERVM.
 The RA proceeding’s (R.23-10-011) July 2024 Loss of Load Expectation (LOLE) study of target year 2026 is the first use case of this major input update.
 The IRP proceeding’s (R.20-05-003) 2024-2026 Cycle will also use this input update for modeling to be conducted later in 2024.

-Electricity Demand Profiles
+Electricity Consumption, Managed, and Demand Modifier Profiles

-The following files contain hourly system electricity demand profiles (in MW) for all regions modeled, including any demand modifiers.
-Weather-dependent profiles are based on 2000-2022 weather.
+The following files contain hourly system electricity consumption and managed demand profiles (in MW) for all regions modeled, including any demand modifiers.
+Weather-dependent profiles are provided for weather years 2000-2022.
 Median annual energy and peak demand for all California regions are based on the 2023 IEPR California Energy Demand Forecast, 2023-2040.
 Median annual energy and peak demand for non-California regions are derived from the WECC Anchor Data Set 2032, publicly available IRPs from non-California LSEs, the 2023 vintage of FERC Form 714, and EIA Form 861M (Net Metering data for BTMPV extrapolation from historical).

 DataDictionary_HourlyLoadComponents